 For self-employed Choices participants, Boards must ensure that Workforce Solutions Office staff:

-does not count more hours toward the work activity than the number derived by dividing the participant’s net self-employment income (gross self-employment wages minus business expenses) by the federal minimum wage; and
+does not count more hours toward the participation activity than the number derived by dividing the participant’s net self-employment income (gross self-employment wages minus business expenses) by the federal minimum wage; and

-enters the calculation of self-employment into TWIST Daily Time Tracking.
+enters the calculation of self-employment into WorkInTexas.com Daily Time Tracking.

 HHSC advisors and Workforce Solutions Office staff must inform households orally and in writing to keep self-employment records and receipts for verification purposes in future re-certifications.